Dutch Caribbean Coast Guard: Coast Guard support centers

 DCCG has three Coast Guard support centers: on Aruba, Curaçao and Sint Maarten.
 From here, the Coast Guard patrol boats patrol in the waters around the islands.
 The flying units of the Coast Guard are stationed at Coast Guard Air Station Hato, Curaçao.
-The Coast Guard Center / RCC itself is located in Curaçao, at the Parera naval base.
+The Maritime Operation Center / RCC itself is located in Curaçao, at the Parera naval base.

 Units

 DCCG has its own units and also makes use of defense resources (mainly from the RNLN, a ship and staff).
 DCCG has several private owned types of patrol boats, cutters and aircraft.

 Cutters

-The three Coast Guard cutters, the Jaguar, the Panther and Puma, are Damen Stan 4100 patrol vessels.
+The three Coast Guard cutters, the JAGUAR, the PANTER and POEMA, are Damen Stan 4100 patrol vessels.
 They are designed for service in the coastal waters of the Caribbean islands.
 The cutters are suitable for carrying out all coast guard tasks.
 With the onboard RHIB, boarding operations can be performed.
 The cutter is over 41 m long, has a crew of eleven and a speed exceeding 26 kn.

 Each boat has radar, infrared cameras, night vision binoculars, an ion scanner, a fixed 12.7 mm machine gun and a rotatable water cannon.
 Furthermore, they are equipped with photographic and video equipment to collect evidence.
+In February 2025 it was reported that DCCG will get new cutters.